publicgoods/products/README.md

 	npm run lint
 	```

-* Check proper naming of all product files:
+* Check proper naming of all product files.
+Again, this will check that the filename matches that file `name` field in kebab case (i.e. spaces replaced by dashes):

 	```bash
 	./scripts/check-filenames.bash